 An application for admission to the school must be made by contacting Gwynedd Education Authority.
-For a place at the school, applications must either be submitted directly to the Council or via the school before 1st February this year.
+For a place at the school, applications must either be submitted directly to the Council or via the school before 1st February 2025.
 The relevant application forms will be available at the school care of the Headteacher or from the Schools' Service.
 More information is available on Gwynedd Council's website: www.gwynedd.gov.uk.

-Children are admitted to the Nursery Year on a parttime basis in September following their third birthday.
+Children are admitted to the Nursery Year on a part-time basis in September following their third birthday.
 Parents of prospective pupils are invited to meet the class staff and see the school at a special meeting during the term prior to their children starting here.
-Provision at the Cylch Meithrin will continue for children who reach their 3rd birthday after September.